espiem/Quartz/content/Kraken's Crown/gm-screen/common-conditions-p.618-623.md

 ---
 **[Blinded](../../../TTRPGShare-Pathfinder-2E-Vault/rules/conditions.md#Blinded):** All terrain is difficult.
 Critically fail vision-based [Perception](../../../TTRPGShare-Pathfinder-2E-Vault/compendium/skills.md#Perception) checks and -4 status penalty to other [Perception](../../../TTRPGShare-Pathfinder-2E-Vault/compendium/skills.md#Perception) Checks.

-**[[Clumsy]]:** Your movements become clumsy.
+**[[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Clumsy]]:** Your movements become clumsy.
 Clumsy always includes a value.
 You take a status penalty equal to the condition value to Dexterity-based checks and DCs, including AC, Reflex saves, ranged attack rolls, and Acrobatics, Stealth, and Thievery.

 **[Concealed](../../../TTRPGShare-Pathfinder-2E-Vault/rules/conditions.md#Concealed):** While you are [Concealed](../../../TTRPGShare-Pathfinder-2E-Vault/rules/conditions.md#Concealed) from a creature, you are difficult for that creature to see.
 A creature you are [Concealed](../../../TTRPGShare-Pathfinder-2E-Vault/rules/conditions.md#Concealed) from must succeed at a DC 5 flat check when making an attack or targeting you with a spell or effect.